monarin/psana-nersc/psdaq/readme.md

 WantedBy=multi-user.target
 ```
 **Note:** The module insmod inserts the given driver with parameters to the system.
 In this case, the driver is datadev.ko with 2044 buffers (each buffer is 262144 bytes).
+## Running Daq
+After all the GUIs are present, use Daq Control `Partition > Select` to select detectors that you want to obtain data from.
+Choose `Recording` to write data to disk.
+Choose `Target State: Configure` and select DAQ:NEH (separate GUI) Fixed Rate LOSelect mkHz to change the rate from the previous run.
+You can also choose `Target State: Running` to start running with the saved rate.
+When done, choose `Unallocated` to finish the run.

+The log files are written to your $HOME/yyyy/mm/d-{a combination of date, detector name, etc}.